wzacs1/BioinfWorkshop/Workthroughs/Part2-3_16SseqAnalysis.md

 ```
 ## Review

+- Examine your batch job scripts from the previous class and the `/results` directory.
+  - `/code/PreProcess_16S.outerror`: Notice timestamp of when it was finished versus when your initial job was submitted.
+    - Hint: Make use of the `date` command in your batch scripts for finding time of different steps.
+  - `/results`:

 **Review batch job script from before and what outputs are expected to look like / time to run**

 We are working interactively with a smaller dataset first to test out our commands, but ultimately we are trying to build a batch script that can be submitted and run non-interactively for the full dataset.
 The overall structure of a batch script will usually look something like this (will add number 1 at the end):
 ![General Batch Script Process](https://drive.google.com/uc?export=view&id=1OmDxGQeS2wpe6I6B6Dtoin0xxqCvBqGw)